Globularia: Features and Care

 Fertilizer

-Apply diluted liquid fertilizer once a month during the growing season for better blooms.
-Avoid over-fertilizing, as it may weaken the roots.
+Apply a diluted liquid fertilizer once a month during the growing season to encourage better blooming.
+Avoid over-fertilization, as it may weaken the roots.

 Pruning